max-mapper/data-plumber/problems/trim_objects/problem.md

 For trimming LDJSON data on the command line you can use **trim-object-stream**

-To install it run **npm install --save trim-object-stream**.
+To install it run **npm install --save trim-object-stream**

+This challenge starts with a CSV file with 2000 lines of property parcel ownership public data from the City of Oakland.
+The data is messy -- it has lots of extra unnecessary whitespace.

-Raw CSV data will be piped into your gasket process for this challenge.
+This raw CSV data will be automatically piped into your gasket process.

 **To pass this challenge** create a **package.json** file with a **"gasket"** section that first converts the CSV data into LDJSON, and then prints out